hdrhbbu1/johnpmorris.github.io/pages/blog/creating-themeable-websites-using-currentcolor.md

 Because the color of the element has changed, so has the `currentColor` property.

 The way I fix this is putting a `span` inside whatever element I want to set the background of.
-That `span` will ensure the text stays white without changing the `currentColour` of the div with the blue background
+That `span` will ensure the text stays white without changing the `currentColor` of the div with the blue background

 ```html
 <div class="div-1">